 - Attending a community college and completing 30 or more college level hours with a minimum 2.25 GPA;

 - Duplicating college level work in which the student received a "D" or "F" to improve college GPA;

-- Submitting three letters of recommendation and an essay (personal statement) addressing their education and career goals.
+- Submitting two letters of recommendation and an essay (personal statement) addressing their education and career goals.

 Students should carry out the suggested option for the best possibility of admission into UNT.

 Factors that may assist in determining academic readiness under the individual review provision may include, but are not limited to, the following: high school attended; first-generation college attendance; employment experience; special abilities such as bilingual proficiency and meeting family responsibilities; individual achievements; leadership activities; public service; and extra-curricular activities.

 Early College High School (ECHS)

 We understand that as an ECHS student, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
 UNT has Admissions Counselors who can help ECHS students with planning, transferring your credits and admissions.